ECN302 Mathematics for Economists

 The student should obtain analytical skills that are needed in more advanced courses in microeconomics and econometrics

-The course consists of lectures and exercises.
+The course consists of lectures, exercises and studies of the textbook.
 The students are encouraged to work in groups.

 There will be exercises with teaching assistant(s).